-We are now accepting applications to the 2021 Sewanee Writers' Conference.
+We are no longer accepting applications to the 2021 Sewanee Writers' Conference.

 Strange as it seems in this uncertain moment, it’s the time of the year when we start planning for the next summer’s conference, and we are going ahead with that planning.
 Our hope is that we’ll be able to hold the conference as usual, but we are well aware that circumstances may intervene.
 So we’re planning for a standard conference, for a social-distanced conference, and for the worst-case scenario of cancellation.
 (At this moment, should we have to cancel, our plan is to once again offer a robust summer-long slate of virtual workshops and master classes.)

 At our next conference, whether or not that is 2021, we will be honoring acceptances to the 2020 Conference.
 This means that we have a smaller number of slots available this year.
 We will have our usual admissions process, but the application dates will be from February 15 to March 15 rather than our usual two months.
 We welcome all to apply, but please be aware that we expect competition for the remaining spots to be stiff.
 In 2022, we hope to return to our usual process and acceptance rate.
 In the meantime, we hope you enjoy our virtual reading series, and of course, stay well everyone.